 (b) publish a general notice to that effect in a newspaper circulating generally in the district in which the registered office of the co-operative is situated.

+[Section 134 amended by No. 7 of 2016 s.
+198.]

 135. Regulations may exempt co-operatives from provisions

 The regulations may exempt a co-operative from a provision of this Division.